adibirzu/mcp-oci/README.md

 ./scripts/install.sh
 ```

-The installer bootstraps a virtualenv, validates OCI credentials, builds the Docker image, and starts the observability stack plus all MCP servers in daemon mode.
+The installer bootstraps a virtualenv, validates OCI credentials, runs tenancy discovery, builds the Docker image, and starts the observability stack plus all MCP servers in daemon mode.

 ### Manual setup